Traditional, home-made preserves made just the way Grandma used to.

 Black Chicken Preserves is named after our very forth-right – ok, bossy – Australorp chicken, Little.
 Little was one of our original flock, back when I first started growing my own fruit and vegetables, and become interested in permaculture.
-Although her sisters have all long since passed, and she had been joined by many other breeds over the years, Little had no intentions on going anywhere, and remained the ruler of the backyard (including our two Labradors) until her passing recently, just short of her 11th birthday.
+Although her sisters have all long since passed, and she had been joined by many other breeds over the years, Little had no intention of going anywhere, and remained the ruler of the backyard (including our two Labradors) until her passing in Oct 2019, just short of her 11th birthday.

 You read that chickens are stupid animals.
 Little was certainly not stupid.
 She had her repertoire of noises she made to communicate, and she made sure we learned them too, including the dogs.
 She had no trouble making herself known and regularly joined me in the garden to ensure I was maintaining everything correctly, and sampling kale, silverbeet and strawberries along the way.
 If I was just reading, she would settle down beside me and snooze in the sun.
 She was thoroughly loved – ok, spoilt – by us, allowed to roam the backyard at her leisure and coming inside into the air-conditioning during hot summer days, sitting in front of the fan and inspecting the Black Chicken Preserves stock while she was at it.
 The backyard and chook run seem somewhat empty now, without her, but her image will live on in our labelling.